Derpduck/L4D2-Comp-Stripper-Rework/README.md

 ## Compatibility
-The Stripper Rework is designed for full compatibility with the Last Stand map changes, as a result there is no need to modifiy the `mapspawn.nut` file.
-The removal of any entities added through this method will be handled by Stripper.
+The Stripper Rework is designed for full compatibility with the Last Stand map changes, as a result there is no need to modifiy `mapspawn.nut` or related files.
+The removal of any entities added through this method will be handled by Stripper:Source.

+Servers should ensure the following scripts (located in `left4dead2/scripts/vscripts`) are unmodified:
+* mapspawn.nut
+* anv_mapfixes.nut
+* anv_versus.nut

 In order to ensure full compatibility with the changes provided by this rework, it is highly recommended that servers **DO NOT** load `clip_removal.smx` with configs that use this rework.